suguruwataru/alpha-gamma/README.md

 started doing searches and now I think I understand it, and I believe there are things I can add to these great articles.

-I'll just write down what I've found.
+I'll just write down what I've found, as a list of concepts, with later ones building on top of previous ones.

 ## Color